brimdata/zed/README.md

 * The [zed formats](docs/formats/README.md) specifications and documentation

-We believe the zed data architecture provides a powerful foundation for the modern data lake and are actively developing tooling and software components for the emerging "zed data lake".
+We believe the zed data architecture provides a powerful foundation for the modern data lake and are actively developing tools and software components for the emerging "zed data lake".

 ## Installation